bharathbvgp/kurtosis-cdk/README.md

 The command above deploys the CDK stack with [cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon), serving as the sequencer.
 It also uses the [cdk-node](https://github.com/0xPolygon/cdk) for the remaining components.

 Note that it is also possible to deploy the CDK stack using the legacy sequencer and the legacy node, referred to as the [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node).
-In this scenario, you may need to adjust the various commands slightly; instead of targeting the `cdk-erigon-node-001` service, you should target the `zkevm-node-rpc-001`.
+In this scenario, you may need to adjust the various commands slightly; instead of targeting the `cdk-erigon- node-001` service, you should target the `zkevm-node-rpc-001`.

 ```bash
 yq -Y --in-place '.deploy_cdk_erigon_node = false' params.yml